neginghasemi/NER-POS/README.md

 ## NER
- Implementation of a system for Named-Entity Recognition For each word, I used four features:
+ Implementation of a system for Named-Entity Recognition For each word, I extracted four features.
-  * word: The target word.
-  * pos: The pos tag of target word.
-  * isCapital: 1 if the target word starts with capital letter. otherwise 0.
-  * lowercased_word: The target word in lowercase.
 Then I used a MaxentClassifier from nltk.

+ Features I used included:
+  - word: The target word.
+  - pos: The pos tag of target word.
+  - isCapital: 1 if the target word starts with capital letter. otherwise 0.
+  - lowercased_word: The target word in lowercase.

+ Evaluation:
+  - Exact Match: detected entity has correct type and boundary
+  - Boundry Match: detected entity has correct type but wrong boundary
+  - Type Match: detected entity has correct boundary but wrong type

 ## Uses
  - [Numpy](http://www.numpy.org/) version 1.14.5